hds-safdari/info.github.io/pub.md

 [DOI](https://doi.org/10.1038/s42005-024-01889-y) [GitHub](https://github.com/hds-safdari/DynACD)

 ### Generative Model for Reciprocity and Community Detection in  Directed Networks

 **Summary**

-This paper introduces the CRep model, which uses latent variables to account for both community structure and reciprocity in directed networks.
+This research paper introduces a novel probabilistic generative model, called CRep, designed to analyze and model reciprocity and community structure within directed networks.
-The authors emphasize that while communities can contribute to reciprocation, they are often insufficient to explain the observed levels of reciprocity in real-world networks.
-Conversely, many models that focus solely on reciprocity fail to account for community structure.

-The CRep model is built upon a probabilistic framework that relaxes the conditional independence assumption between edges, a common limitation in generative models.
-It utilizes a pseudolikelihood approach to address the computational challenges associated with modeling the joint probability of edge pairs.
+Unlike previous models that treat these aspects separately or make simplifying assumptions about edge independence, CRep incorporates both community memberships and a reciprocity parameter to more accurately represent the complex interplay between these factors in real-world networks.
+The model uses an efficient expectation-maximization algorithm for parameter inference and a benchmark generative model for synthetic data creation.

-The authors demonstrate the effectiveness of their model through extensive experiments on both synthetic and real-world datasets.
-They show that CRep can accurately capture reciprocity values while simultaneously retrieving hierarchical structures within networks.
+The effectiveness of CRep is demonstrated through experiments on both synthetic and real-world datasets, showing superior performance in edge prediction and reproducing observed reciprocity values.
+The authors provide an open-source implementation of their code.
-Importantly, the model exhibits superior performance in predicting reciprocated edges, a task that highlights the strength of incorporating the dependence structure between edge pairs.
 ![Image](erasmus_example.png)

 [DOI](https://doi.org/10.1103/PhysRevResearch.3.023209) [GitHub](https://github.com/mcontisc/CRep)